easolhq/easolhq.github.io/docs/site_styles/index.md

 }
 ```

-More than two fonts can be uploaded but will not be used in root variables, will need to be referred to by CSS
+More than two fonts can be uploaded however they will not automatically be declared as root variables.

 ## Custom CSS
 Custom CSS can be added here that will override the default compiled CSS file (/style.css).
 This is available to all creators with or without developer access.